vnminh0204/Collecto-game/README.md

 </p>
 <br/>

 # II.
-How to start the game?
+How to set up the file?

-We provided a zip file.
+We provided a zip file with 2 running options.
-For the jar file installation: you have to extract the zip file to get two jar files namely CollectoClient.jar and CollectoServer.jar.
+## 1. For the jar file installation: you have to extract the zip two jar files namely
+CollectoClient.jar and CollectoServer.jar.
 To run the files you first need to go inside of the File Explorer of your PC to the folder where the jar file is located.
 Then you type in the navigation
-bar: “cmd”, this will open a command prompt.
-Now you type inside of that command prompt:
+bar: `cmd`, this will open a command prompt.

-“java -jar CollectoClient.jar'' if you want to run the CollectoClient.
-If you want to run the server you type: “java -jar CollectoServer.jar”.
+run `java -jar CollectoServer.jar` to start the Collecto server. run `java -jar CollectoClient.jar'` if you want to run the CollectoClient.

-For the normal installation, these 2 main files are CollectoClient.java (in CollectoGame/src/collectoclient package) and CollectoServer.java (in CollectoGame/src/server package).
-These files have the main method to start client and server ● The client:
+## 2. For the normal installation, these 2 main files are CollectoClient.java (in
+CollectoGame/src/collectoclient package) and CollectoServer.java (in CollectoGame/src/server
+package).
+These files have the main method to start client and server

+# III.
+How to start the game?
+● The client:

 1. Run the “CollectoClient.java”.
 Then the TUI will ask “Do you want to play the